 Our site is purely dedicated to meteorology, climate science and related fields and posts international positions on a clean, user friendly and professional platform with simple and fast routes to apply.

 If you are currently looking for a position, or feel you might be in the future, please sign up for our job alerts.

 If you are looking to fill a position, now or at a later date, get in touch and we can discuss job posting packages.

-Other Government Departments, agencies and public bodies employ meteorologists.
-For example, the Natural Environment Research Council (NERC) employs meteorologists in its meteorological, oceanographic and hydrological institutes (such as the British Antarctic Survey, the Centre for Ecology and Hydrology, and the Proudman Oceanographic Centre).
+The Natural Environment Research Council (NERC) employs meteorologists in its meteorological, oceanographic and hydrological institutes, such as the British Antarctic Survey, the Centre for Ecology and Hydrology, and the Proudman Oceanographic Centre.
 The NERC also has a number of Collaborative Research Centres.

-There are a number of private sector weather service providers operating in the UK and Europe who employ meteorologists.
+There are a number of private sector weather service providers and meteorological instrument manufacturers operating in the UK and Europe that employ meteorologists.
 These organisations offer a range of different and diverse opportunities, some of which include working overseas and in the media.
-Here are some from our Corporate Members.
-There are also a number of organisations supplying meteorological instruments who offer career opportunities.
-Again here is a list from our Corporate Members.
+Service industries – such as those which supply gas, electricity, oil and water – finance sectors and environmental consultancies employ meteorologists in limited numbers.

 The Earth System Science Partnership (ESSP) is a partnership under the auspices of the International Council for Science (ICSU) for the integrated study of the Earth system, the ways that it is changing, and the implications for global and regional sustainability.
 It includes Diversitas, IGBP, WCRP and IHDP.

 The United Nations Environment Programme (UN Environment) is the leading global environmental authority that sets the global environmental agenda, promotes the coherent implementation of the environmental dimension of sustainable development within the United Nations system, and serves as an authoritative advocate for the global environment.